‘Broad Windsor’ Fava Beans

 one of the hottest peppers in the world.
 Scotch Bonnets, also called Jamaican peppers, score right next to Habaneros in terms of heat.
 Very Hot Pepper!
 100000–350000 SHU.

-Green to yellow to red tapering from 2 inches across at the shoulders to 4 inches long Mild spicy 500-600 SHU.
+The green to yellow to red 4″ long fruits taper from 2″ across at the shoulders to a point.
+Mild spicy.

 Thai Red Chili